junecastillote/Ms365UsageReport/README.md

 - A valid mailbox that will be used for sending the report.
 A shared mailbox (no license) is recommended.

 ## How to Get the Script
+If you only plan to use the script, you can [*download the latest release*](https://github.com/junecastillote/Ms365UsageReport/releases).

-[Clone](https://github.com/junecastillote/Ms365UsageReport.git) or [download](https://github.com/junecastillote/Ms365UsageReport/archive/main.zip) the script from the [repository](https://github.com/junecastillote/Ms365UsageReport) and extract the files to your preferred location.
+Otherwise, you can fork, [*clone*](https://github.com/junecastillote/Ms365UsageReport.git), or [*download*](https://github.com/junecastillote/Ms365UsageReport/archive/main.zip) the script from the [*repository*](https://github.com/junecastillote/Ms365UsageReport).
+After downloading, extract the files to your preferred location.

 ![Ms365UsageReport Files](images/script_files.png)<br>Script files